keploy/samples-typescript/express-mongoose/README.md

 # Running sample app using docker

-Keploy can be used on Linux & Windows through Docker, and on MacOS by the help of [Colima](https://docs.keploy.io/docs/server/macos/installation/#using-colima).
+Keploy can be used on Linux, Windows and MacOS through Docker.

 ## Create Keploy Alias
 We need create an alias for Keploy: